iitmnlp/EvalEval/README.md

 ```
 pip install -r requirements.txt
 ```
 ### Load the data

-All the datasets used in our experiments can be directly downloaded from [here](https://drive.google.com/drive/folders/1Gfk8MqlWkgVDc3_zXfHfG6I196qEu2AT?usp=sharing) or from the original papers or by running the following command
+All the datasets used in our experiments can be directly downloaded from [here](#gdrive-link) or by running the following command

 ```
 cd data